richardbraytutor/aws-development-step-by-step/Course Content/S002 - Mac Setup/L001 bash, homebrew, git, GitHub, VS Code setup/bash, homebrew, git, GitHub, VS Code setup.md

 The only changes I have made are:

-- wallpaper
-- mouse and keyboard preferences
+- cosmetic : wallpaper, dock, finder
-- video recording software
+- video recording software + backup
-- google drive to backup my recordings to the cloud
-- finder sidebar

 # Terminal setup